jdangelo-rh/installer/upi/vsphere/PERMISSIONS.md

   - Provisioning (all)

 And these roles have to be given permission on the following objects:
-- [Role: ocp-terraform-vm] "/Datacenter/vm/openshift/ocp" (The folder where VMs will be alocated, with propagate to children)
+- [Role: ocp-terraform-vm] "/Datacenter/vm/Production/ocp-folder" (The folder where VMs will be alocated, with propagate to children)
 - [Role: ocp-terraform-vm] "/Datacenter/vm/templates/rhcos-4.3.8" (The OVA template that will be cloned)
 - [ocp-terraform-network] "/Datacenter/network/VM Network" (The VM Network the VMs will attach  to)
-- [ocp-terraform-datastore] "/Datacenter/datastore/datastore2" (The Datastore where the VMs disk0 will reside)
+- [ocp-terraform-datastore] "/Datacenter/datastore/Datastore" (The Datastore where the VMs disk0 will reside)
 - [Role: ocp-terraform-resource] "/Datacenter/host/Cluster/Resources/openshift" (The Resource Group the VMs will attach to)
 - [Role: ocp-terraform-vcenter] "/" (vCenter root)

+The config-gen.py script generates the commands needed to create these roles and assign them to the corresponding vCenter objects.

 These settings were tested with:
 - [vSphere 6.7](https://pubs.vmware.com/vsphere-60/index.jsp?topic=%2Fcom.vmware.vsphere.security.doc%2FGUID-18071E9A-EED1-4968-8D51-E0B4F526FDA3.html)